illusori/space-engineers-zi-bar-charts/README.md

 Option | Default | Description
 :---: | :---: | :---
-x | 0 | Panel horizontal percentage to start the chart at.
+surface | 0 | Name or number of the panel to display on if there are multiple panels on the block. x | 0 | Panel horizontal percentage to start the chart at.
 0 is left of the display. y | 0 | Panel vertical percentage to start the chart at.
-0 is top of the display. width | 100 | Percent of the panel width to span. height | 100 | Percent of the panel height to span. name | no value | If set it will be used for the chart series instead of the section name. horizontal | true | If false, the chart will run top to bottom rather than right to left. show_title | true | Should the chart title be displayed in the top border? show_cur | true | Should the current series value be displayed in the bottom border?
+0 is top of the display. width | 100 | Percent of the panel width to span. height | 100 | Percent of the panel height to span. chart | no value | If set it will be used for the chart series instead of the section name. horizontal | true | If false, the chart will run top to bottom rather than right to left. show_title | true | Should the chart title be displayed in the top border? show_cur | true | Should the current series value be displayed in the bottom border?